logo

 Chinese Classical Mahjong

-The oldest type of Mahjong still played today is Chinese classical mahjong, which was first made popular in America in the 1920s under several titles.
-While few people play it in Asia, it has a small but devoted following in the West.
-Each player scores and the winning score can be surpassed.
+Considered the oldest form of Mahjong still played today, Chinese Classical Mahjong gained popularity stateside in the 1920s under various names.
+While it sees less play in Asia, it maintains a dedicated following in the West.
+Each player scores points, and it's even possible to exceed the winning score.

 Competition Mahjong